kishanbishwakarma0/CivicPulse-AI/README.md

 - High
 - Critical

-The scoring system is a transparent prototype heuristic rather than a municipal policy standard.
+The scoring system is a prototype heuristic rather than a municipal policy standard.

 ---

 ### 4. Duplicate Issue Detection

-CivicPulse generates lightweight image embeddings using **OpenCV and NumPy** and compares them using cosine similarity.
+CivicPulse uses lightweight image embeddings generated with **OpenCV and NumPy** and compares them using cosine similarity.

 Reports can be classified as: